Home » The Climbing Systems » Hitch Climbing System

 4. Friction Hitch / Cord

-JRB prefers the Compact Longhorn Agile Hitch, specifically 2 hitches tied on each end of the rope.
+We need 2 hitches on the rope.
+The Formula Hitch, Longhorn Agile Hitch and JRB Ascender hitches will work.
 The cord diameter and length must be chosen to be commensurate with the rope.
 See:

 5. Footloop